 2. Uneven Rooflines

-Sometimes, a skillion roof can create an uneven roofline if it’s not designed properly.
-This could make the overall look of your home feel unbalanced.
+If it isn’t designed properly, however, a skillion roof can make for an awkward roofline.
+This could also lead the overall look of your home to feel off-balance.

 3. Wind Exposure

-The slope of the roof can catch the wind, making it more likely to lift.
-If you live in a windy area, you may need to reinforce the roof to ensure it stays secure.
+If a roof’s slope can catch the wind, it is more likely to lift.
+If you live somewhere windy, you may have to reinforce the roof to keep it in place.

 4. Maintenance Issues

-Depending on the materials used, a skillion roof may need more maintenance than other roof types.
-Even though the slope helps water drain off, leaves, dirt, and debris can still build up, especially if the roof is steep.
+With the materials that can be used, a skillion roof may require more maintenance than traditional roofing.
+While the slope makes it easier for water to flow away, leaves and dirt can still accumulate — and especially if the roof is steep.

 Factors to Consider Before Installing a Skillion Roof